 The Lunix cordless electric hand massager is an FDA-approved hand massager that combines compression, heat and vibration for a gentle massage that increases circulation.

 It’s highly rated for its effectiveness in helping with painful conditions like rheumatoid arthritis and carpal tunnel syndrome.

 However, many people who want more than just heat, compression and vibration are disappointed with it.

-It comes with a bonus finger massager you can use manually to help improve joint health in your fingers.
+It comes with a bonus finger massager you can use manually to help improve joint health in your fingers and finger numbness.

 4. Bruntmor Cordless Palm Hand Massager